Thanks to Idaho School Nutrition Directors and Kitchen Crews, lunchrooms all over Idaho are serving foods grown close to home.

 - Remove the browned chicken pieces from the pan and place on a plate then, season with pepper.

-- Add onions and carrots to the pan and cook over medium heat until the onion begins to soften, about 5 minutes.
+- Lower the heat to medium.
+Add the onions and carrots to the pan and cook until the onion begins to soften, about 5 minutes.

 - Stir in the flour and curry powder then add the chicken broth and bring to a simmer.